terrapower/armi/README.rst

 Disclaimers
 -----------
-Due to TerraPower goals and priorities, many ARMI modules were developed with the sodium-cooled :term:`TWR` as the target, and are not necessarily yet optimized for other plants.
+Due to TerraPower goals and priorities, many ARMI modules were developed with the sodium-cooled TWR as the target, and are not necessarily yet optimized for other plants.
 On the other hand, we have attempted to keep the framework general where possible, and many modules are broadly applicable to many reactors.
 We have run parts of ARMI on various SFRs (TWRs, FFTF, Joyo,